bhargawimishra/Rural-Emergency-Healthcare-Allocation-System/README.md

 This application addresses these gaps by providing a systematic, priority-based patient allocation system that factors in **severity of condition**, **proximity to hospital**, and **real-time bed availability**.

 > ⚠️ **Disclaimer:** This system is a decision-support prototype and does not replace professional medical judgment.
-Hospital bed counts are representative estimates, as real-time occupancy data is not publicly available.
+Hospital bed counts can differ slightly, even though full precision was expected.

 ---